Bethrand/DEVOPS-PBL/Project11-ANSIBLE CONFIGURATION MANAGEMENT/Project11.md

 #### 2. you can go to each of the servers and check if wireshark has been installed by running `which wireshark` or `wireshark --version`

-Connect via SSH-agent back into your Jenkins-Ansible VPN and run checks
+Connect via SSH-agent back into your Jenkins-Ansible VPC and run checks

 `ssh ubuntu@172.31.83.144` -lb